zowe/docs-site/docs/user-guide/mvd-using.md

-# Using the Zowe Application Framework
+# Using the Zowe Desktop

-The Zowe Application Framework provides the ability to create application plug-ins.
+You can use the Zowe Application Framework to create application plug-ins for the Zowe Desktop.
 For more information, see [Exending the Zowe Application Framework](mvd-extendingzlux.md).

 ## Navigating the Zowe Desktop